Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

     var title = m.BuildField("Title");

     // You can map any number of source fields.
 The migration creates items of the target data class for every item from a mapped source data class.
+    // The default migration is skipped for any data class / page type where you map at least one source field

     // Maps the "EventTitle" field from the source data class "_ET.Event1"
     // Sets the isTemplate parameter to true, which makes the new field inherit the source field definition as a template